 Institutional Diversity and Inclusion Council

-To facilitate Wheelock's vision for institutional diversity, inclusion, and equity, the College created the position of Chief Diversity Officer (CDO) and the Institutional Diversity and Inclusion Council (IDIC) in 2009.
-The Council is composed of representatives from across the institution reflective of all stakeholders and is co-chaired by the President and the CDO.
+To facilitate Wheelock's vision for institutional diversity, inclusion, and equity, the College created the Institutional Diversity and Inclusion Council (IDIC) in 2009.
+The Council is composed of representatives from across the institution reflective of all stakeholders and is chaired by the President.

 To facilitate our vision for institutional diversity, the Council will: